-It is important to note, at the onset, that nearly every study cited in this section focuses on early adulthood and the transition years, and utilizes samples with little racial/ethnic or socioeconomic diversity.
+It is important to note, that nearly every study cited in the following sections focuses on early adulthood and the transition years, and utilizes samples with little racial/ethnic or socioeconomic diversity.
 It is unclear to what extent these findings apply to individuals in midor later-adulthood, from racial/ethnic minority groups, or with fewer socioeconomic resources.